vard-uhi/Churn-Analysis/README.md

-# Churn Analysis

-# Figuring Our Which Customers May Leave - Churn Analysis
+# Figuring Our Which Customers May Leave - Churn Prediction

 ### About our Dataset
 Source - https://www.kaggle.com/blastchar/telco-customer-churn